praveenkumarpgiindia/PORBEONomogram/README.md

 # PORBEONomogram

-Prediction model based on survillance data obtained from pan-India.
+Prediction model based on data from Rubella Surveillance programme obtained from pan-India.